ArneBinder/pie-datasets/dataset_builders/pie/sciarg/README.md

 Fragmented spans, which belong to the same argumentative unit, are marked with `parts_of_same` relations.

 Second, the `resolve_parts_of_same` version with `BratDocument` as document type.
-In this version, all fragmented spans which were separated by non-argumentative spans and are connected via the `parts_of_same` relations are nested as slices in one argumentative unit.
+In this version, all fragmented spans which were separated by other argumentative or non-argumentative spans and are connected via the `parts_of_same` relations are converted to `LabeledMultiSpans`.

 ### Data Schema